 The firm also may allocate clients assets in one or more model portfolios developed in-house.
 "These models are designed for investors with varying degrees of risk tolerance ranging from a more aggressive investment strategy to a more conservative investment approach," the firm states in its brochure.

 Protection Point Advisors

-Protection Point Advisors, a fee-based firm, is the No. 3 practice on our list.
-Protection Point Advisors works mostly with individuals who do not have a high net worth but has a sizable client base of high net worth individuals, as well.
-The firm, which does not require an account minimum, also offers services to pension and profit-sharing plans, as well as insurance companies.
+Protection Point Advisors, a fee-based firm, is the No. 3 top advisor on our list.
+Protection Point Advisors works mostly with individuals who do not have a high net worth but has a sizable client base of high net worth individuals as well.
+The firm, which does not require an account minimum, also offers services to pension and profit-sharing plans and insurance companies.

-Protection Point Advisors has two chartered life underwriters (CLUs) on staff, one of whom is also a chartered financial counselor (ChFC) and certified financial planner (CFP).
+Protection Point Advisors has one chartered life underwriters (CLUs) and one certified financial planner (CFP) on staff.
 Representatives of Protection Point Advisors accept compensation for the sale of insurance, creating a potential conflict of interest.
 Although the firm is fee-based, it is a fiduciary and must act in clients' best interests.